playfairs/discord.md/Experiments/ServerTagsAndGradientRoles.md

 #### Others have a different icon than me, but the same tag, why?

 Sometimes when the owner of a Server Tag changes it's icon, the icon doesn't always change for everyone immediately, this is due to how Discord caches the Icons which a users currently set Server Tag works, normally you can either change it manually by removing them reapplying the tag, or hard-reload discord / restart your client, this will clear the cache and your tag SHOULD change, if it does not, then you may need to wait.

+"And mostly so the servers don't blow up when it has to change a profile field for 300k people at once.
+Its still being worked on how exactly it should work." - Tech

+#### How can I change my Server Tag Icon?

+You can't, only the owner of the server can change the icon, if you see others with a different icon, then it's a visual bug.

 #### People have a different Server Tag name, even though were in the same Server, **why**?